moorepants/dissertation/extensions.rst

-Using the Whipple model presented in Chapter :ref:`eom` as a base model, the GyroBike can be modeled by adding an additional symmetric rigid body, :math:`G` with mass :math:`m_G` to the system which rotates about the front wheel axis though a new generilzed coordinate, :math:`q9`.
-The angular velocity and acceleration of the new body are defined with the simple kinematical differential equation:
+Using the Whipple model presented in Chapter :ref:`eom` as a base model, the GyroBike can be modeled by adding an additional symmetric rigid body, :math:`G` with mass :math:`m_g` to the system which rotates about the front wheel axis though a new generalized coordinate, :math:`q_9`.
+The angular velocity and acceleration of the new body are defined with respect to the simple kinematical differential equation

 .. math::
+   :label: eqQ9

    ^F\omega^G = \dot{q}_9 \hat{e}_2 = u_9 \hat{e}_2

+where

 .. math::
+   :label: eqU9

    ^F\alpha^G = \dot{u}_9 \hat{e}_2

-The location of the flywheel center of mass is at the same point as the front wheel center of mass, thus the linear velocities and accelerations are the same as the front wheel:
+The location of the flywheel center of mass is at the same point as the front wheel center of mass, making the linear velocities and accelerations the same as the front wheel

 .. math::
+   :label: eqVGo

    ^N\bar{v}^{go} = ^N\bar{V}^{fo}

 .. math::
+   :label: eqAGo

    ^N\bar{a}^{go} = ^N\bar{a}^{fo}

-An additional torque, :math:`T_9`, is required to drive the flywheel relative to the front wheel.
+An additional torque, :math:`T_9`, is required to drive the flywheel relative to the front wheel

 .. math::
+   :label: eqT9

    \bar{T}^F = -T_9\hat{e}_2

    \bar{T}^G = T_9\hat{e}_2

-At this point, :math:`\tilde{F}_r`, can be formed with the addtional equation for the new degree of freedom.
+At this point, :math:`\tilde{F}_r`, can be formed with an additional equation for the new degree of freedom.

-The generilized inertia force, :math:`\tilde{F}^*_r` is formed by taking into account the mass, :math:`m_G`, and inertia of the new body:
+The generalized inertia force, :math:`\tilde{F}^*_r` is formed by taking into account the mass, :math:`m_g`, and inertia of the new body

 .. math::
-   :label: IG
+   :label: eqIG

    I_G =
    \begin{bmatrix}